novigit/code-notes/git.md

 git status					Check what has been changed since last update git add <file|dir> <file|dir> <etc>		"Stage" files for commit, or "add" files to the "staging area", where files are tracked git add .
-Adds all changed files for commit git diff <file>					Check the changes of a file, between when it was added and now git commit -m "commit message"			"Commit" the files to your repository git commit -a -m "commit message"		Will automatically add all tracked files with changes.
+Adds all changed files for commit git commit -m "commit message"			"Commit" the files to your repository git commit -a -m "commit message"		Will automatically add all tracked files with changes.
 Will not add untracked files git log	 					Check your commit log